Wipeout Omega Collection: Reception

-Wipeout Omega Collection received positive reviews upon release.
-It holds an average score of 85 percent at Metacritic, based on an aggregate of 53 reviews, and also appeared among Metacritic's top 30 highest ranked PlayStation 4 games of 2017.
+Wipeout Omega Collection received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
+It also appeared among Metacritic's top 30 highest ranked PlayStation 4 games of 2017.

 The upgraded visuals of both Wipeout HD and 2048 received unanimous praise among critics.
 Martin Robinson from Eurogamer lauded the game's improved lighting, textures, and HDR-compatibility while remarking that the game "never looked better" despite its "greying roots".
 GameSpot's Miguel Concepcion asserted that game was Wipeout "in its prettiest form", commenting that the visual fidelity of HD and 2048 demonstrated that it was not merely a direct port.
 David Meikleham of GamesRadar+ likewise praised its "pristine" 4K visuals and heralded the compilation as a perfect illustrator for HDR gaming.
 Sammy Barker from Push Square noted that the exceptional presentation epitomised the appeal of the wider Wipeout franchise, concluding that the Omega Collection was a visually impressive remaster Frédéric Goyon from Jeuxvideo.com commended the compilation's "charismatic" aesthetic design and was enthralled over the remastered graphics.
 Wired UK's Matt Kamen praised the visuals of both games and the intricate details of its textures, cementing that the whole experience was "glorious to behold", while Jordan Devore from Destructoid reckoned that the compilation's visual polish alone made it a worthwhile purchase, regardless of a 4K setup.

 Although the gameplay was mainly well-received, some critics noted a sense of repetition despite the abundance of content.
 Devore opined that certain long-time players of the franchise may feel fatigued over the tracks that have been used repeatedly over the years, but nevertheless thought the overall experience was entertaining in its own right.
 Robinson observed that both HD and 2048 offer distinct personalities and offers a "purposely" aggressive and meaningful amount of substance for the player.
 Concepcion praised the compilation's consistent gameplay and its gradual progression in difficulty, while Meikleham felt that the Omega Collection's recycled content did not matter in light of its quantity.
 Barker and Goyon found the controls to be fluid and responsive, with Barker commenting that its gameplay was permeated by an "eye-watering" sense of speed.
 Kamen enjoyed the combined elements of 2048's campaign progression system and HD's more "down to earth" tournament structure, noting that both games contributed to an overall "smoothly" integrated experience.

 Wipeout Omega Collection became the first game in the series to gain the UK All Formats physical No. 1, and entered the download charts at No. 15.
 The game was nominated for "Racing Game" at The Independent Game Developers' Association Awards 2017, and for "Music Design" at the 2018 Develop Awards.